neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_truffle.md

 ```

 The full list of options that you can use for migrations can be found in the [truffle migrate](https://www.trufflesuite.com/docs/truffle/reference/truffle-commands#migrate) section of the Truffle documentation.

+### Step 6: Connect Project to MetaMask
+To import your project as an asset in MetaMask, follow the instructions [here](https://metamask.zendesk.com/hc/en-us/articles/360015489031-How-to-add-unlisted-tokens-custom-tokens-in-MetaMask#h_01FWH492CHY60HWPC28RW0872H) and use the contract address from the previous step as the 'Token Contract Address' in MetaMask.

+Once you complete this final step, you will be able to see your new ERC-20 assets in the MetaMask profiles of the new test accounts.